kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Click the "**Save view to the Database**" icon to mark this frame.
 1. Click **Edit Info** and put "Takes flag" in the Note field for future reference.
 1. Click the "**Toggle Publish**" to enable publish for this image.
-1. Right-click on the trigger in the list, and select "**Publish wave finishes from here**" fromt he context menu.
+1. Right-click on the trigger in the list, and select "**Publish wave finishes from here**" from the context menu.
 CrossMgrVideo will automatically select one trigger for each subsequent rider in the race for publication.
 This saves you having to keep track of which riders you've processed so far.
 1. For each selected-for-publication trigger, find the frame where the HPV crosses the finish line, and **Save the view to the database**.
 1. If for some reason the trigger does not show the rider getting the flag (Eg. a missed read on their final lap, and you are looking at them warming-down), de-select it for publication, and go hunting for that rider's true finish time.